GorbenkoOleksii/spring_hibernate_localized_string/README.md

 # Spring+Hivernate and Jackson Localization string from DB via user locale settings
 1. Imagine that you use Hibernate, Spring and Jackson in own WebApp
-2. Imagine that u have database (postgres, for example) in that you have save String/JSON fields in format like
+2. Imagine that u have database (postgres, for example) in that you must save String/JSON fields in format like

 ```java
 {"uk_UA" : "Ukraine", "en_US" : "USA"}